PROPOSAL FOR A NORTH LINK

 - Upgrading to HS standard of the existing lines in Northern Ireland, the Irish Republic and the Glasgow / Central Belt section in Scotland.

-- In Scotland, spur lines to create rail heads at Dunoon, Lochgilphead and Campbeltown.
+- In Argyll, spur lines to create rail heads at Dunoon, Lochgilphead and Campbeltown.

 Initial Economic Benefit